Aeggis – Weaving Material Synergies

 The calcium carbonate-rich layer is formed within 26 hours inside the chicken.
 Their main purpose and function are to protect and support the growth of the embryo throughout its phases.
 Its main function to protect and shield translates through the final use and application of the surface developed from this material, also synonymous with the actual function of an eggshell which is to protect and shield the growing life inside an egg.

 Eggshells are brought together with local wool using weaving techniques.
-The transient farm based material stories manifest through tangible applications of the woven surfaces.
-These traditional yet modern woven textiles represent the egg’s properties of protection and covering, embodied by the materials used in their making.
+The transient farm-based material stories manifest through tangible applications of the woven surfaces.
+These traditional yet modern woven textiles represent the egg’s properties of protection and covering, embodied by the materials used in the making.

 Upon reaching the end of the life cycle, the material can be placed back in acidic soils that are a result of overworked and over-exploited land use.
 Calcium carbonate from the eggshells in the material helps bring up alkaline levels, which improves soil health.
 It helps regenerate soil health when put back into the earth and has no harmful effect on its surroundings or other entities or people it comes in contact with.

-Collaborated with Rookery Organic Farm in Flansham to understand the system and the protocols they follow to ensure the good health and well being of their chickens and eggs.
+Collaborating with Rookery Organic Farm in Flansham to understand the system and the protocols they follow to ensure the good health and well-being of their chickens and eggs.
 The field visits, interviews and interactions were to acquire more information about the ethical front of the poultry industry that relies on the reproductive biological system of the chicken.
 All eggshell waste was sourced from a local café called ‘Royal Café’ located on Leyton high street.
-About a 10 minute walk from the maker’s residence.
+About a 10-minute walk from the maker’s residence.
 Hassan Sahin who owns and runs the café generously agreed to collect all the eggshell waste for a weekly collection for 15 weeks.

 They are allowed to rest for another 24 hours, this allows the material to stabilise to the moisture and temperature.
 The filaments absorb moisture and eventually become flexible.